-Description of monitoring programme to ensure compliance with relevant standards and residual impacts: Environmental monitoring refers to compliance monitoring and residual impact monitoring.
+Description of monitoring programme: Environmental monitoring refers to compliance monitoring and residual impact monitoring.
 Compliance monitoring refers to meeting the industry-specific statutory compliance requirements (Ref.
 Applicable National regulations as detailed in Chapter 3).

 Residual impact monitoring refers to monitoring of identified sensitive locations with adequate number of samples and frequency.
-The monitoring programme should clearly indicate the linkages between impacts identified in the EIA report, measurement indicators, detection limits (where appropriate), and definition of thresholds that signal the need for corrective actions.
+The monitoring programme should clearly indicate the linkages between impacts identified in the EIA report, measurement indicators, detection limits (where appropriate), and definition of thresholds that will signal the need for corrective actions.